Q.1 What is the taxable event under GST?

 Ans.
-The taxable event under GST shall be the supply of goods and / or services made for consideration in the course or furtherance of business.
-The taxable events under the existing indirect tax laws such as manufacture, sale, or provision of services shall stand subsumed in the taxable event known as ‘supply:
+The taxable event under GST shall be the supply of goods or services or both made for consideration in the course or furtherance of business.
+The taxable events under the existing indirect tax laws such as manufacture, sale, or provision of services shall stand subsumed in the taxable event known as ‘supply’.

 Ans.
-The term ‘supply’ is wide in its import and includes all forms of supply of goods and / or services such as sale, transfer, barter, exchange, license, rental, lease or disposal made or agreed to be made for a consideration by a person in the course or furtherance of business.
+The term ‘supply’ is wide in its import covers all forms of supply of goods or services or both that includes sale, transfer, barter, exchange, license, rental, lease or disposal made or agreed to be made for a consideration by a person in the course or furtherance of business.
 It also includes import of service.
-The model GST law also provides for including certain transactions made without consideration within the scope of supply.
+The GST law also provides for including certain transactions made without consideration within the scope of supply.

 Ans.
-A ‘taxable supply’ means a supply of goods and / or services which is chargeable to good and services tax under the GST Act.
+A ‘taxable supply’ means a supply of goods or services or both which is chargeable to goods and services tax under the GST Act.

-Q 4.
-What are the necessary elements that constitute supply under MGL?
+Q.4 What are the necessary elements that constitute supply under CGST/SGST Act?